 Richie B’s – Albuquerque, New Mexico

-Richie B’s on Montgomery and Louisiana
+Richie B’s Pizza on Montgomery Just West of Louisiana

 If you’ve ever wondered why New Yorkers fold their pizza slices in half lengthwise (aka the “fold hold”) and if you’ve ever attributed that practice to Big Apple quirkiness, you owe it to yourself to visit Richie B’s, a New York-style pizzeria on Montgomery and Louisiana.
 Now, the Albuquerque metropolitan area has plenty of claimants to New York-style pizza, but can you name a single one in which you’ve actually HAD to utilize the fold hold to eat a slice?
 New Yorkers have mastered the fold hold because true New York-style pizza is thin-crusted and cut into wide slices (usually wider than your face) which taper down to a perfectly pointed (and invariably “floppy”) bottom.

 We’ve established that Richie B’s pizza is long, wide and floppy.
 That’s a given for many New York-style pizzas.
 “How does it taste?” you ask.
-Ann Marie Allen, who called me out on Zomato and recommended I get myself “over here pronto and review this place” says it’s “fantastic and the best pizza I’ve ever had!”
+Ann Marie Allen, who first called me out on Zomato and recommended I get myself “over here pronto and review this place” says it’s “fantastic and the best pizza I’ve ever had!”
 Similar rousing endorsements adorn both Zomato and Yelp.
 My preliminary assessment is that this is a very good pizza, but it’ll take a few more slices to gauge its nuances.
 It’s a tough job, but someone has to do it.

 As for its authenticity, Richie B’s is true New York by way of Dothan, Alabama brought to you by an Albuquerque native.
 That would be Preston Smith who was working as a contractor at Fort Rucker, Alabama near Dothan where he discovered the original Richie B’s and “the best pizza I’ve ever tasted.”
 He also struck up a friendship with the owner, an entrepreneur-showman whose career path included a ten-year stint portraying Conan the Barbarian at Universal Studios.
 Before moving back to Albuquerque, Preston purchased the naming rights and recipes.
 The rest, as the proverbial “they” say, is history.
-Should Richie B’s do as well as Preston expects, he hopes to expand throughout the Duke City.

 Green Chile Philly

-12 June 2015: You won’t find a Green Chile Philly at Richie B’s, but you can certainly request chile on the restaurant’s twelve-inch Philly Cheesesteak (grilled top sirloin, onions, mushrooms and sweet peppers topped with mozzarella and Provolone cheese served with a side of Viper Sauce.
+12 June 2015: You won’t find a Green Chile Philly at Richie B’s, but you can certainly request chile on the restaurant’s twelve-inch Philly Cheesesteak (grilled top sirloin, onions, mushrooms and sweet peppers topped with mozzarella and Provolone cheese served with a side of Viper Sauce).
 It’s a very good sandwich bringing together ingredients meant to be together.
 In its annual Food & Wine issue for 2018, Albuquerque The Magazine awarded Richie B’s a Hot Plate Award signifying the selection of its Philly Cheesesteak as one of the “delectable treats that are must-haves for any foodies.”
 Considering the thousands of potential selections, to be singled out is quite an honor.
 The Viper sauce, while more than interesting, is wholly unnecessary.
 It’s an excellent dip for the onion rings, one portion of which will serve a family.

 Richie B’s